exasol/virtual-schema-common-lua/doc/developer_guide/developer_guide.md

 ### Read the Documentation on Functions

-Sometimes limitations come in the form of SQL pharses that Exasol ignores.
+Sometimes limitations come in the form of SQL phrases that Exasol ignores.
 Take [`RESPECT NULLS` in `FIRST_VALUE`](https://docs.exasol.com/db/latest/sql_references/functions/alphabeticallistfunctions/first_value.htm) for example.
 The Exasol core database simply ignores it, so there is also no push-down.

 So if you are unsure about the behavior of a certain function, please check [Exasol's online user guide](https://docs.exasol.com/db/latest/sql_references/functions/built-in_functions.htm).